rechsby/FRC-Programming-Guide/src/Java-Fundamentals/Basic-Syntax.md

 ## Comments

-In Java, any line starting with `//` is a comment.
-Comments are intended for users reading the code to understand the intent & functionality of the program.
-It is completely ignored by the Java compiler.
+Comments are intended for users reading the code to understand its purpose & functionality.
+They are completely ignored by the Java compiler.

+There are 2 ways to create comments in Java:
+1. Using `//` for single-line comments
+    * ```java
+      // Hello!
+This is a single-line comment and is great for short explanantions of code.
+      ```
+2. Using `/* ... */` for multi-line comments
+    * ```java
+      /* Hi!
+This is a comment that spans across
+        multiple lines
+        great for giving deeper explanations on why or how our code works.
+      ```